-Reishi mushroom may increase the ‘good’ cholesterol found in our bodies.
+Reishi mushrooms may increase the ‘good’ cholesterol found in our bodies.
 These scientific studies** have not been further proven, and more research is required to ascertain exactly what the benefits of reishi mushrooms to heart health are.

 Consuming dried reishi in hot water, as a tea, may have positive effects on extending the length of your life.
-The reason for this is certain carbohydrates found in reishi mushrooms that work to boost the immune system, and may reduce the occurrence of life threatening illnesses.
+The reason for this is certain carbohydrates found in reishi mushrooms that work to boost the immune system and may reduce the occurrence of life-threatening illnesses.
 Drinking reishi mushroom tea may be the key to a longer life span!

 Some reports show that reishi mushroom may in fact be a mood booster.
-Feelings of irritability, pain and sadness may show a decline when eating, drinking or taking reishi mushroom supplements.
+Feelings of irritability, pain, and sadness may show a decline when eating, drinking, or taking reishi mushroom supplements.

-Adding reishi mushrooms to other supplements may have long term wellness benefits.
+Adding reishi mushrooms to other supplements may have long-term wellness benefits.
 You may want to avoid taking higher doses of reishi mushrooms to err on the side of caution.

 Our Menopause Complex, with clinically backed ingredients, infused with CBD, is geared to help you through the hardest of days.
-Hemp Extract is combined and supported by by Reishi Mushroom, and Ashwagandha, to ensure you balance your body with haste.
+Hemp Extract is combined and supported by Reishi Mushroom, and Ashwagandha, to ensure you balance your body with haste.
 Benefits include: